 LCIRT is collaborating with Cambridge, Massachusetts-based nonprofit TERC, which received a $750,000 National Science Foundation grant to improve STEM-based learning for students with autism.
 The project uses virtual reality (VR) technology to increase access and broaden participation by students with autism in learning in STEM fields.
 LC’s involvement will largely take place in the first year of the project.
 Dr. Manju Banerjee is working with LC students and TERC partners to help develop the prototype of a VR STEM-learning experience called Mission to Europa Prime.
 Students will co-design puzzles and user interfaces that support learners with sensory, attention and social issues that will eventually be expanded into a full, immersive STEM-based mystery game.
 The participatory design process will ensure the VR experience is designed to reduce barriers that currently exclude learners with autism and related conditions from many informal learning opportunities.
-LC students Daniel Santana, Daniel Lougen, and Gerald Belton are working on the project.
 Each student is receiving $500 per semester for their participation in the design of the game.

-Behavioral Studies of Individual Differences in Visual Cognition (2020 – present)
+Behavioral Studies of Individual Differences in Visual Cognition (2020 – 2021)

 The Landmark College Institute for Research and Training (LCIRT) has partnered with the Dartmouth Autism Research Initiative (DARI) run by Dr. Caroline Robertson to gather behavioral testing data from autistic participants while they perform a battery of visual tests using virtual reality goggles.
 The aim of this project is to collect empirical measures to gain a deeper understanding of how Autistic people process and remember visual information.
 A Landmark College student is serving as an undergraduate research assistant for this project.